-Utilities, regulators, vendors, and customers are working in an environment with numerous choices of technologies and business model that affect the distribution system.
-In addition to DG, there are other DERs, e.g., load management (aka demand response) and energy storage; and utility grid modernization, e.g., Volt/VAR Optimization (VVO), and distribution automation.
-Nonutility vendors and investors are gaining political influence and are anxious for market share related to electricity and energy-related services.
-With this increased choices and providers comes increased opportunity for customer benefits, but also more complex decision-making related to utility distribution planning and operation.
-Regulators should begin to pay closer attention to distribution investments, and how they benefit customers, help integrate DERs, and improve reliability and power quality.
+Utilities, regulators, vendors, and customers are working in an environment with numerous technology choices and business models that affect the distribution system.
+In addition to DG, there are other types of DER capabilities, such as load management (demand response) and energy storage.
+Utility grid modernization also has impacted distribution operations, incorporating Volt/VAR Optimization (VVO), fault location, isolation and restoration (FLISR), and distribution automation.
+Nonutility vendors and investors are gaining political influence and are very interested in market share related to electricity and energy-related services.
+With these increased choices and providers comes increased opportunity for customer benefits, but also more complex decision-making related to utility distribution planning and operation.
+Regulators should begin to

-&lt;sup>1 DER in this report includes, but is not limited to renewable generation equipment; energy storage; smart inverters; electric vehicles; demand response technologies; and control systems used to automatically curtail and increase generator output and charge and discharge energy storage via internal or external signals.

-&lt;sup>2 90% of customer reliability issues are on distribution system.
+1 DER in this report includes, but is not limited to renewable generation equipment; energy storage; smart inverters; electric vehicles; demand response technologies; and control systems used to automatically change generator output and charge and discharge energy storage via internal or external signals.
+2 90% of customer reliability issues are on distribution system.
 "Electric Power Distribution Reliability," Richard Brown, 2009.